 Annually the Wisconsin PGA honors several golf professionals throughout the section for their great accomplishments on and off the course.
-The process starts at the Wisconsin PGA’s fall meeting, where peers can nominate fellow golf professionals for awards in the following categories:
+Scroll down to nominate deserving professionals in our Section.
+The deadline to submit nominations is October 30, 2019.

 After a professional is nominated it is his or her choice as to whether to submit materials for consideration.
 Materials are generally due by early December.
 The materials are then reviewed by a different sub-committee for each award.
 The WPGA Past President then takes their feedback and finalists are determined.
 Once the finalists have been selected, their materials are forwarded on to the finalist committee made up of the District Directors, Independent Directors and WPGA Executive Director.
 The finalist committee then votes on their top choice for each award.
 Once all the votes have been compiled, the winners are notified in February and the information is released to the general public a week or two later.
 The winners are then recognized for their accomplishment at the Spring Meeting awards ceremony.

 Jim Buyze, the PGA head professional at Wild Ridge/Mill Run (Eau Claire) has been named the Wisconsin PGA Golf Professional of the Year.
 The WPGA’s highest honor goes to the professional that exhibits qualities of leadership, a substantial record of service and strong character at their position, in their community and within the PGA.

 Buyze is a two-time WPGA Horton Smith Award winner (2000/2018), which shows his long-term commitment to the education of PGA members and associates.
 In his role as an adjunct faculty member for the PGA of America, he has the ability to assist and influence the associates coming into the business.
 Not only does he believe in educating other golf professionals, he also has bettered himself through PGA certified program.
 In the past five years he has completed certifications in Player Development and Golf Operations.